bingb0t5/im-in/SCHEMA_OR_DATA_MODEL.md

 - token is stored in local storage
 - token can be restored via `/recover?token=...`
 - guest bookings depend on this table
+- guest-session continuity must move with the profile when two attendee identities are merged

 ## Relationships